What do we do

 The SED Fund operates a two-tier governance structure with a Supervisory Board and an Executive Board.

-Supervisory Board members are Martin Drewry, Gemma O'Reilly and Christopher Harris.
+Supervisory Board members are Gemma O'Reilly, Martin Drewry and Dr. Christopher Harris.
+Supervisory Board member biographies are available here.

 The Executive Board, comprised of the Executive Director and Director of Operations and Partnerships is charged with the efficient, general management of the SED Fund.